dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 abstract abstract module M {}
 ```

-No Dafny modifier, such as [`abstract`, `static, `ghost`](../DafnyRef/DafnyRef/#sec-declaration-modifiers may be repeated.
+No Dafny modifier, such as [`abstract`, `static`, `ghost`](../DafnyRef/DafnyRef/#sec-declaration-modifiers may be repeated.
 Such repetition would be superfluous even if allowed.

 ### Error: a _decl_ cannot be declared 'abstract'